lazy-eggplant/vs.templ/README.md

 > [!WARNING]
 > Documentation is an ongoing effort.

-`vs-templ` is a simple XML preprocessor.
+`vs.templ` is a simple XML preprocessor.
+Its design objectives are:

+- to be easily embeddable
+- low memory & storage footprint (special builds can make it viable on embedded devices)

-It can be used to statically generate new files from a _template_ definition and a _data source_.
+It can be used to statically generate XML documents from a _template_ definition and one or more _data sources_.
-Static templates can be seen as extremely simple programs which are themselves serialized as XML, and interpreted by this preprocessor.
+Static templates can be seen as simple programs serialized in XML. `vs.templ` is a virtual machine which can run them.
-While running, they consume input data (also XML, but could be anything else in principle) to generated output XML.

-Details about the syntax & supported features are covered in a [dedicated page](https://lazy-eggplant.github.io/vs.templ/next/docs).
-You might want to check some [examples](https://lazy-eggplant.github.io/vs.templ/wasm-demo/) for a less verbose introduction to the syntax.

-### Typical template definition
+Input is provided from the data sources (usually XML documents as well), and a new one is returned as output.

+You can check out our [playground](https://lazy-eggplant.github.io/vs.templ/wasm-demo/) to get familiar with `vs.templ` capabilities and syntax.
+If you want a more comprehensive and verbose description, you can check the [dedicated documentation](https://lazy-eggplant.github.io/vs.templ/next/docs).
+We also [generate doxygen](https://lazy-eggplant.github.io/vs.templ/next/doxygen) documentation to support developers who want to integrate `vs.templ` in their own projects.

+### Quick example

-Given an XML data source:
+Given an XML data source

 ```xml
 <items>